Modern Family logo

 3. Revocation of License(s)

-The Texas Family Code states that failure to pay child support can lead to the revocation or suspension of any license that has been issued by a Texas agency.
+The Texas Family Code states that failure to pay child support can result in the revocation or suspension of any license issued by a Texas agency.
 This includes driver’s, business, concealed weapon, and hunting licenses.

 4. Liens Can Be Placed On Property

 Liens can be placed on assets until any child support debt has been paid off.
-Assets these liens can be placed against include property, bank accounts, retirements plans, and automobiles.
+Assets these liens can be placed against include property, bank accounts, retirement plans, and automobiles.

 5. Interception of Tax Refunds and